 It’s simple to throw together, requires no baking and chocolate and mint are always the best of friends.

-It’s nearly Christmas ok – all I’m thinking about is gingerbread and peppermint.
-This works and a horde of work colleagues devoured a whole batch a little under 2 hours so you know these are good.
+Around Christmas time, all I’m thinking about is gingerbread and peppermint.
+This is a favourite recipe of mine and a horde of work colleagues devoured a whole batch a little under 2 hours so you know they’re good.

 What is hedgehog slice?